MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started-setup-azure-hdinsight.md

 You could use PySpark to process Microsoft Academic Graph stored in Azure Storage.
 Here are the step-by-step instructions.

 1. Create Azure HDInsight/Spark cluster.
-1. Running PySpark in HDInsight/Spark cluster.
+1. Referencing MAG files in PySpark scripts.

 ## Create Azure HDInsight/Spark cluster